-1. That the Council continue using the "Sedgefield approach" in the calculation of the 5 year housing land supply as it most closely reflects current Government guidance as set out in the National Planning Policy Framework and Planning Practice Guidance having regard to the circumstances appertaining to Fylde borough.
+1. That the Development Management Committee make a recommendation to Full Council to continue using the "Sedgefield approach" in the calculation of the 5 year housing land supply as it most closely reflects current Government guidance as set out in the National Planning Policy Framework and Planning Practice Guidance having regard to the circumstances appertaining to Fylde borough.